Recently I got some tests working for my

 stop_server(PORT)

-The server thread takes the condition object and starts the mock webserver.
+The server thread takes the condition object and starts the mock web server.

 class FeedParserTestServer(Thread):